dbos-inc/dbos-docs/docs/tutorials/logging.md

 ---
 sidebar_position: 7
 title: Logging and Tracing
-description: Learn how to observe your Operon workflows
+description: Learn to use Operon logging and tracing
 ---

-In this section we will learn about two aspects of observability in Operon: logging and tracing.
+In this section we will learn to use Operon's built-in logging and tracing systems.

 ## Logging

-An Operon runtime comes with a global logger you can access through the context of each Operation.
+The Operon runtime comes with a global logger you can access through any operation's [context](../api-reference/contexts.md).

 ### Usage